A German band from the early 70’s changed the way music sound

 The tune from the album Das Model or “The Model should become one of the most selling records in Kraftwerk history, and the song is also a classic tune for the dance floor.
 Many of Kraftwerk cover art designed by German multi-artist and painter Emil Schult, his unique signature style highlighting his role in pioneering the unique aesthetic that eventually came to represent not just Kraftwerk, but an entire style ethos of the period, copied and admired still today.
 Schult style can remind of Russian communist propaganda posters; however, on acid as many of his paintings shows a dream of space or even an urge to break out of the strict frame of the design.

-21th of November 2008, Kraftwerk officially confirmed Florian Schneider’s departure from the band; Floridan is one of the original members from the start.
+21st of November 2008, Kraftwerk officially confirmed Florian Schneider’s departure from the band; Floridan is one of the original members from the start.
 Kraftwerk has not only a pioneer electronic music but pushed the limits of music technology with some notable innovations, such as custom-built devices and self-made instruments.
 The Kling Klang studio has always been perceived as a complex music instrument as well as a sound laboratory; especially Florian Schneider developed a fascination for music technology, sponsored from computer brands as IBM and Sony.
 Donatella Versace used the theme of Kraftwerk “The Man-Machine” in their menswear line to create a contemporary spin.
 Alexandre Plokhov head of menswear at Versace, he ushered in a new skinny tailored silhouette.
-Lean black suits were worn with high-necked red shirts or T-shirts for a look that channeled the German band Kraftwerk.
+Lean black suits were worn with high-necked red shirts or T-shirts for a look that channelled the German band Kraftwerk.

 Kraftwerk was immortalized when they were performing eight shows at the Museum of Modern Art from April 10th through April 17th, 2012 and Tate Modern, the concert sold out so fast the ShowClix servers crashed.
 I guess almost every single artist was visiting MoMA or Tate Modern for one or more Kraftwerk concerts; from REM’s Michael Stipe, shipping scion Stavros Niarchos and curator Vito Schnabel, consisted mainly of male hipsters, art types and electronic enthusiasts in a series of concerts understood as “a visual and phonic feast.
 Kraftwerk finally released The Catalogue box set on 16 November 2009, a 12?
 LP-sized box set containing all eight mastered CDs in cardboard slipcases, as well as LP-sized booklets of photographs and artwork for each individual album.